jonathanhogg/flitter/README.md

 Note that `size` is inherited from the containing node by `!shader`, `!canvas`, `!canvas3d` and `!video`.

-## Linear and HDR color
+### Linear and HDR color

-Adding `linear=true` to a `!window` will force the entire pipeline of that window to use linear-sRGB color.
+Adding `linear=true` to a `!window` will force the entire OpenGL pipeline of that window to use linear-sRGB color.
 This is arguably The Right Thing to do and should probably be the default.
 Images and videos will be shifted into linear color values, all drawing and blending will be done in linear-space, and then the final window framebuffer will be converted back into the standard screen